Film censorship in South Korea

 At various points in South Korea's history, the social influence of film prompted the government to place strict regulations setting out guidelines that films must follow in order to be viewed by the public.
-There are two major periods where film censorship strongly impacted the growth of the film industry in South Korea: the period of colonial Korea under Japanese rule (Japanese occupation) and the period of military dictatorship in the mid-twentieth century, when the film industry was placed under heavily surveillance.
-During these two periods, filmmakers were barred from freely expressing their creativity, thoughts, and ideas, and these restrictions led to the decline of the film industry.
+There are two major periods where film censorship strongly impacted the growth of the film industry in South Korea: the period of colonial Korea under Japanese rule (Japanese occupation) and the period of military dictatorship in the mid-twentieth century, when the film industry was heavily surveilled.
+During these two periods, filmmakers were barred from freely expressing their creativity, thoughts, and ideas, some believe these restrictions led to the decline of the film industry in South Korea.

 Film censorship in Colonial Korea under Japanese rule

-Film was introduced to Korea during the Chosun dynasty (1897–1910) and it quickly became a predominant form of media.
+Film was introduced to Korea during the Chosun dynasty (1897–1910), and it quickly became a predominant form of media.
 The beginning of the Japanese occupation in 1910 saw the commencement of censorship laws categorically meant to protect the image of the Japanese empire.
-Also, films that dissuaded war-related objective or praised America were forbidden.
+Also, films that dissuaded war-related objectives or praised America were forbidden.
 Laws introduced in this period included the Motion Picture Censorship Regulation and the Chosun Motion Picture Law.

 The Motion Picture Censorship Regulation includes: